-This really is a case where a simple, largely rendered exterior, gives no indication of the interior to come.
-Ynyscynhaearn (pronounced Unnesscunnhairn), Grade II* and vested with the Friends in 2003, sits on the former island (Ynys) in Llyn Ystumllyn at the end of an ancient causeway.
+This really is a case where a simple exterior gives no indication of the interior to come.
+Ynyscynhaearn, Grade II* and vested with the Friends in 2003, sits on the former island (Ynys) in Llyn Ystumllyn at the end of an ancient causeway.

 St Cynhaearn (a man of princely birth who embarked on a monastic life on the death of his father fighting the Saxons) is said to have first worshipped here in the seventh century (with the 1892 Gestiana recording burials from AD 730).
 The nave is 12th century and the north transept is 16th century, but in architectural terms it is the extraordinary interior which makes it special.